 Name of farmer/farm (company) Paul Moore

 Name of Respondent Paul Moore

 Location of farm

 CountryCork

 RegionMunster

 Nearest city/town/villageMidleton

-Show on map, if possible (attached)Yes N X
+Show on map, if possible (attached)Yes □N X□

 Size of farm (ha)56

 How many people work in the farm?

 Permanent staff1

 Temporary4

-CommentsContractors used when necessary
+CommentsContractors used when

+necessary

 What is/are the main products of the farm? (consider the past 5 years)

-Crops - what type?Malting Barley, Feed beans, Oilseed
+Crops - what type?Malting Barley, Feed beans, Oilseed Rape

-Rape

 Livestock -what type?Drystock

 Other - specify

-Commonts

 Comments

 Does the farm implement any regenerative agriculture (RA) practices?
-YesX No D
+YesX No □

 If no, Do they consider taking up RA in the future?

 Do they feel that they know enough about RA?
 Or they like to know more about RA?

 Comments

 If yes, Is all the farm cultivated with RA practices?

-Part of it D - specifyAbout one quarter of the farm
+All Part of it - specifyAbout one quarter of the farm

 Can you describe the RA practices you use in the farm?

-Strip till crops and cover
+Strip till crops and cover crops

-crops

 What crops are produced with RA practices?

-Beans, Winter barley, Oilseed
+Beans, Winter barley, Oilseed rape

-rape

 For how long have you used RA practices?

-(years) From2017
+(years) From2017ToNow

 What is the history of starting RA?

 How did you/ the farmer decide to start?
 What was the main motivation?

 To see how it would work because I was interested in the concept

-To see now it would work because I was interested in the concept
+·

 Did you/the farmer receive any training about RA?

-Yes D NoXD
+Yes □ NoX□

-If yes,
+If yes

-Who provided the training?
+If yes, Who provided the training?

+who provided the training:

 If No,

 How did you/the farmer learn the farming practices for RA?

+Talking to people who practice

 it

 Did the farmer receive any financial support to start RA?
+YesX. □ No □

 YesX.
-D No D
+U NO U

 If yes,

 Who provided financial support?GLAS scheme for cover

 crops

 Comments

 Comments